pytorch/serve/docs/configuration.md

 ### Enable metrics api
 * `enable_metrics_api` : Enable or disable metric apis i.e. it can be either `true` or `false`.
 Default: true (Enabled)
-* `metrics_format` : Use this to specify metric report format .
-At present, the only supported and default value for this is `prometheus`
-		     This is used in conjunction with `enable_metrics_api` option above.

 ### Config model
 * `models`: Use this to set configurations specific to a model.
 The value is presented in json format.